ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions-sales-forecast.md

 6. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales and Inventory Forecast Setup**, and then choose the related link.
 7. Expand the **General** FastTab, and then fill in the API URL and API key fields.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/use-sales-inventory-forecast-extension/)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/use-sales-inventory-forecast-extension/)

 ## Viz také